instana/terraform-provider-instana/docs/resources/automation_action.md

 * `tags` - Optional - A list of tags for the automation action.
 * `input_parameter` - Optional - A list of input parameters [Details](#input-parameter-argument-reference)

-Exactly on of the following blocks must be provided:
+Exactly one of the following blocks must be provided:
 * `script` - Optional - Http Action Configuration block [Details](#script-argument-reference)
 * `http` - Optional - HTTP Script Configuration block [Details](#http-argument-reference)